Polkez/PythonLab1/README.md

 ```
 The comment has describes the wrong logic that the code had but in a readable form, `number % 2`, if it is equal to 1 it is an odd number and 0 if it is an even number.

-When the codebase of your program grows, it becomes really important to comment as you will not remember everything you did.
-So always comment!
+When the codebase of your program grows, Always comment, as your comment will preserve the logic that you used at the time.
+So always comments especially complicated code.

 ### __Task 3: It smells pretty bad in here...__
 This code has all flavours of errors, and it is really disgusting, please fix it for me.